 - How do I audition for a TV hosting gig?

 - What should I include in my hosting reel?

 - What skills do you need to host a TV show?

 - How do I work with a teleprompter?

-“Let's start with the necessary traits.
-To be a good host, you need to be very comfortable in your own skin.
-It’s vital that you feel confident and comfortable, so that you can then make your audience or on-camera guests feel comfortable as well.
+“To be a good host, you need to be very comfortable in your own skin.
+It’s vital that you feel confident and comfortable so that you can then make your audience or on-camera guests feel comfortable as well.
 They will feed off your energy—or die by it.

 “Another quality a person must have to be a good host is a natural curiosity.
 To conduct a good interview, you need to have a genuine interest in talking to people, learning about them, and furthering along the conversation.
 Interview skills can be taught; curiosity cannot.

 “As for skills, there is a strong need for the ability to improvise, to think on your feet.
 The best hosts can get off of scripts and just be in the moment, toss in their own words, and have a good response to unexpected situations.”

 Patricia Stark, host and anchor of more than 25 TV programs